-Section 1.
-Officers of the Union and the President of the University or a designee agree to meet at the request of either party to discuss matters pertinent to the implementation or administration of this Agreement.
+Section 3.
+Separate from the meetings of the Committee, Officers of the Union and the President of the University or a designee agree to meet at the request of either party to discuss matters pertinent to the implementation or administration of this Agreement.
 The parties shall meet within ten (10) days of receipt of a written request received at the Provost's office or by the WOUFT President, respectively, for a meeting.
 The request shall contain an agenda of items to be discussed.

-Section 2.
-The parties understand and agree that meetings held as provided in Section 1 of this Article shall not constitute or be used for the purpose of contractual negotiations.
+Section 4.
+The parties understand and agree that meetings held as provided in Sections 1 and 3 of this Article shall not contravene any provision of the Collective Bargaining Agreement nor constitute or be used for the purpose of contractual negotiations.
 Neither shall such meetings be used in lieu of the grievance procedure provided for in Article 13 (Grievances).